SOL LEWITT: A MERCER UNION LEGACY PROJECT

 Sol LeWitt is widely regarded as one of the leading exponents of Minimalism and Conceptual art, and is known primarily for his geometric structures and architecturally scaled wall drawings.
 His experiments with the latter commenced in 1968 and were considered radical, in part because this new form of drawing was often executed not just by LeWitt but also by other artists and students who assisted him in the installation of his artworks.

-PRESENTING DONORS: Bruce Bailey, Dr. Paul Marks, Robert Mitchell, Jay Smith, Partners in Art.
+Sol LeWitt: A Mercer Union Legacy Project is presented with the generous support of Bruce Bailey, Dr. Paul Marks, Robert Mitchell, Jay Smith, Partners in Art.

-IN-KIND SUPPORTERS: ABSOLUT, Heineken, Hearth & Garden at Campbell House, Jacob’s Creek Wines, Sonic Print, Superframe, Gladstone Hotel.
+The Sol LeWitt: A Mercer Union Legacy Project is presented in-kind support: ABSOLUT, Heineken, Hearth & Garden at Campbell House, Jacob's Creek Wines, Sonic Print, Superframe, Gladstone Hotel.